comychitz/knowledge/system_design/cloud_computing/README.md

 * service-oriented architecture
     * Infrastructure as a Service (IaaS)
-        * provides virtual hardware from a provider with adjustable configuration/scalibility
+        * provides virtual hardware from a provider with adjustable configuration/scalability
         * example, Amazon's EC2
     * Software as a Service (SaaS)
         * "on-demand software" that is licensed on a subscription basis and is centralized
-        * has a very lightwight client, usually interface through one's browser
+        * has a very lightweight client, usually interface through one's browser
     * Platform as a Service (PaaS)
         * in between IaaS and Saas
-        * with PaaS, server management is hanlded by the provider wherase in IaaS the user still needs to manage their server
+        * with PaaS, server management is handled by the provider whereas in IaaS the user still needs to manage their server
     * Database as a Service (DaaS)
         * example, Amazon's RDS